Wasiq Khan: Career

 He worked in genres ranging from thrillers like Milan Luthria's Taxi No. 9211 (2006), Raj Kumar Gupta's Aamir (2008) to art films Dharm (2007) directed by Bhavna Talwar, which won the National Award for Best Feature Film on National Integration.
 His breakthrough into mainstream Bollywood came with Salman Khan starrer Wanted (2009) directed by Prabhu Deva.
 This was followed another action hit Dabangg (2010) also starring Salman Khan.
 Since he doesn't use software, for the film he drew over 100 sketches detailing out every set in the film.
 Meanwhile, he also worked on romantic comedies, like Tanu Weds Manu (2011), Ladies vs Ricky Bahl (2011) and Raanjhanaa (2013).
 For 2010 sleeper hit Tere Bin Laden (2010), the Abbottabad city in Pakistan was recreated in Film City, Mumbai.
 Also in the same year, for Sanjay Dutt-starrer Lamhaa (2010), sets of Kashmir erected in Film City, Mumbai, where the film is set.
 For this two truckloads of chinar tree leaves were brought in from Kashmir.

 Akshay Kumar-starrer Rowdy Rathore (2012) directed by Prabhu Deva was co-produced by Sanjay Leela Bhansali, whose next project Goliyon Ki Raasleela Ram-Leela (2013) for which elaborate sets were created in Mumbai, where the film was shot for 10 months.

-For his style he uses work of Peruvian-born painter Boris Vallejo as reference, as he believes "it contains everything, realism, surrealism, and colours playing against each other.
+For his style he used work of Peruvian-born painter Boris Vallejo as reference, as he believes "it contains everything, realism, surrealism, and colours playing against each other.
 I never look at other movies.
 He has been the only inspiration since college."
 His upcoming projects include, Bhootnath Returns, a sequel to Bhoothnath (2008), a biopic on the political prisoner Sarabjit Singh, a Hindi remake of the Tamil film Ramanaa (2002), and 21 Topon ki Salaami.

+Death

+Khan died on 5 May 2025.